khturner/Tn-seq/README.md

 \<output\>   - The name for the output file

--c \<name\>  - The name for the control condition
+-c \<name\>  - The name for the test condition

--x \<#\>     - The number of replicates for the control condition
+-x \<#\>     - The number of replicates for the test condition

-\<pfx#\>     - The file prefixes to be considered, listed with the control conditions followed by the test conditions (e.g. "./TnSeqAnalysis.sh -i 50 -a PAO1 -o Example -c control -x 2 -t test -y 2 C1 C2 T1 T2")
+\<pfx#\>     - The file prefixes to be considered, listed with the control conditions followed by the test conditions (e.g. "./TnSeqEssential.sh -i 50 -a PAO1 -o Example -c condition -x 2 C1 C2")

 Dependencies: